Coping with cold weather

 2. Don’t feel guilty about postponing an outing if the weather is too bad.
 There will be other days when you can get to appointments or visits.

-5. Look after your oxygen.
-Try to keep oxygen cannulas tucked inside your clothes to prevent stiffening or splitting.
+6. Look after your oxygen equipment.
+Try to keep your oxygen cannula or tubing tucked inside your clothes to prevent it from stiffening or splitting.
 If possible, keep a spare with you.

-7. Try a slow drink of lukewarm water.
-A glass of warm water when returning indoors can help to reduce the burning sensation of the lungs after exposure to the cold.
+8. Try a slow drink of lukewarm water.
+Some people find that drinking a glass of warm water when returning indoors can help to reduce the burning sensation of the lungs after exposure to the cold.

 Information provided by Action for Pulmonary Fibrosis (APF) is not a substitute for professional medical advice.
 It’s intended as general information only.
 APF is not responsible for any errors or omissions or for any loss or damage suffered by users resulting from the information published on actionpf.org.